abe4x4/smart-finance-analyzer/README.md

 - Added .gitignore and initial README

 ### ➡️ STEP 2: Load Transactions and Log Errors
-- Implemented load_transactions() to read a CSV file into memory
+- Implemented `load_transactions()` to read a CSV file into memory
-- Used datetime for date parsing, and error handling with try-except blocks
+- Used `datetime` for date parsing, and error handling with try-except blocks
-- Created log_error() logic to write issues to errors.txt
+- Created `log_error()` logic to write issues to `errors.txt`

 ### ➡️ STEP 3: Save Transactions to File
-- Implemented save_transactions() to write the updated transaction list back to the CSV
+- Implemented `save_transactions()` to write the updated transaction list back to the CSV
 - Automatically backs up the original file before saving

 ### ➡️ STEP 4: Add & View Transactions
-- add_transaction(): lets the user add a new transaction with validation
+- `add_transaction()`: lets the user add a new transaction with validation
-- view_transactions(): displays all current transactions with proper formatting
+- `view_transactions()`: displays all current transactions with proper formatting
-- view_transactions_from_file(): reads directly from the CSV file to display saved transactions
+- `view_transactions_from_file()`: reads directly from the CSV file to display saved transactions

 ### ➡️ STEP 5: Update & Delete Transactions
-- update_transaction(): allows users to edit specific fields in a selected transaction
+- `update_transaction()`: allows users to edit specific fields in a selected transaction
-- delete_transaction(): deletes a transaction after confirmation
+- `delete_transaction()`: deletes a transaction after confirmation

 ### ➡️ STEP 6: Analyze Financial Data
-- analyze_finances(): Calculates and prints:
+- `analyze_finances()` calculates and prints:
   - Total credits, debits, and transfers
   - Net balance
   - Breakdown of totals by transaction type

 ### ➡️ STEP 7: Save and Generate Reports

-- save_transactions(): Saves the current in-memory transactions to financial_transactions.csv.
+- `save_transactions()` saves the current in-memory transactions to `financial_transactions.csv`

-- Backs up the original CSV (if not already backed up) to data/backup/.
+- Automatically backs up the original CSV (if not already backed up) to `data/backup/`

-- generate_report(): Creates a summary report with totals, date range, and timestamp, and saves it to data/reports/report_YYYYMMDD.txt.
+- `generate_report()` creates a summary report with totals, date range, and timestamp, and saves it to `reports/report_YYYYMMDD.txt`

-📈 Next Steps

-Step 8: Implement Monthly Summary of Income/Expenses/Balance
+### ➡️ STEP 8: Monthly Summary

-Step 9: Add Optional Bonus Features (Filters, Unique ID tracker, etc.)

-Add Unit Tests and Test Folder
+- `calculate_monthly_summary()` calculates and prints monthly totals of:
+  - Income (credit)
+  - Expenses (debit)
+  - Net balance

 ---

 ## 📝 Git Commit Summary

 - ✅ Step 1: Setup project, virtualenv, folders, README, and .gitignore
 - ✅ Step 2: Implemented transaction loader and error logger
 - ✅ Step 3: Added file-saving logic and CSV backup
 - ✅ Step 4: Add/view transactions from memory and file
 - ✅ Step 5: Add transaction update/delete functionality
-- ✅ Step 6: Implement financial summary report
+- ✅ Step 6: Implement financial summary logic
-- ✅ Step 7: Save and generate reports
+- ✅ Step 7: Generate summary reports and save to file
+- ✅ Step 8: Monthly breakdown by income, expenses, and net

 ---

-## 🚧 Upcoming Steps
+## 📈 Upcoming Steps

-- Step 7: Generate reports and summaries
-- Step 8: Implement monthly summary breakdown
-- Step 9: Optional Bonus Features (filters, year analysis, etc.)
+- ➡️ Step 9: Optional Bonus Features (filters, year-specific analysis, type filtering, etc.)
-- Add unit tests to /tests folder
+- ➡️ Step 10: Add unit tests inside the `tests/` folder

----
+- ➡️ Improve formatting, validations, and modularity for bonus round